Last updated 27 June 2017

 - System is running in the country's 48 regions (100%)

-- The dematerialization has enabled CNAS to divide his costs by 7
+- The dematerialization has enabled CNAS to divide administrative costs by 7